golang/proposal/design/56345-structured-logging.md

       - Floating-point NaNs and infinities are formatted as one of the strings "NaN", "+Inf" or "-Inf".
       - Levels are formatted as with Level.String.
+      - HTML characters are not escaped.

     Each call to Handle results in a single serialized call to io.Writer.Write.

 func (h *JSONHandler) WithAttrs(attrs []Attr) Handler
-    With returns a new JSONHandler whose attributes consists of h's attributes followed by attrs.
+    WithAttrs returns a new JSONHandler whose attributes consists of h's attributes followed by attrs.

 func (h *JSONHandler) WithGroup(name string) Handler